Physiological changes in pregnancy: Breast changes

 From about the 16th week of pregnancy the breasts are able to begin to produce milk.
-It’s not unusual for small amounts of straw-coloured fluid called colostrum to leak from the nipples.
+It's not unusual for small amounts of straw-coloured fluid called colostrum to leak from the nipples.
 Breast lumps also sometimes develop during pregnancy but these are generally benign cysts or fibroadenoma which are not cause for concern.
 If the nipples begin to leak any blood tinged fluid a woman should consult her doctor.

+Breast development throughout pregnancy may result in significant Areola and Areolar gland enlargement, erectile nipples, and/or nipple sensitivity.

 A woman's breasts grow during pregnancy, typically 1 to 2 cup sizes.
 A woman who wore a C cup bra prior to her pregnancy may need to buy an F cup or larger bra while nursing.
 A woman's torso also grows and her bra band size may increase one or two sizes.
 An average of 80% of women wear the wrong bra size, and mothers who are preparing to nurse can benefit from a professional bra fitting from a lactation consultant.
 Once the baby is born, after the initial stage of breastfeeding with colostrum, the mother will experience her breasts filling with milk (sometimes referred to as "the milk coming in").
 This can happen up to about 50–73 hours after birth.
 Once full lactation begins, the woman's breasts swell significantly and can feel achy, lumpy and heavy (which is referred to as engorgement).
 Her breasts may increase in size again by an additional 1 or 2 cup sizes, but individual breast size may vary depending on how much the infant nurses from each breast.
 Changes in breast size during pregnancy may be related to the sex of the infant, as mothers of female infants have greater changes in breast size than mothers of male infants.